 - Push files back to Thru to send shipping notices to trading partner endpoints.

 This solution simplifies EDI because it requires no coding to onboard partners and integrate with enterprise systems.
 All file transfers managed in Thru can be monitored from a “single pane of glass” dashboard.
-Thru also includes self-service onboarding for partners to set up and manage their own endpoints.
+Thru includes a web-based interface to onboard partners instead of hand coding connections.

 Top Benefits of Using MFT with iPaaS for EDI

-In addition to increased business agility and elastic scale, there are numerous advantages to using Thru with MuleSoft for EDI use cases:
+In addition to increased business agility and elastic scale, there are numerous advantages to using an iPaaS with Thru:

 - Automate B2B file transfers for SFTP, FTPS, Amazon S3 and more.